ArlynGajilanTR/ShiftSmart/ADD_SUPERUSERS_GUIDE.md

 3. Try logging in as Rafal:
    - Email: `RafalWojciech.Nowak@thomsonreuters.com`
    - Password: `testtest`
+4. Try logging in as Guest Admin:
+   - Email: `test.test@thomsonreuters.com`
+   - Password: `testtest`
-4. Both should have full access to:
+5. All should have full access to:
    - Dashboard
    - Employee Management
    - Schedule Management